 The dispositions that can lead to expungement vary from one case to another, and from one offender to another.
 We can explain whether you are eligible for pretrial diversion, felony first-offender programs or conditional discharge in drug cases.
 Different programs have different requirements, and it is not always easy to complete them successfully.
 However, most people find that the effort is more than worthwhile to keep their records clean.

 We look ahead toward expungement and protecting a client's record from the very beginning of a criminal defense engagement.
 We also represent people whose problems with the criminal law occurred years ago, but only lately have begun to cause practical difficulties for them.

+Contact us and explore your options and learn more about criminal records expungement.
 To sit down with our team of lawyers and professionals, call us at 800-780-2275, 866-726-2153 or contact us online to schedule an appointment.
-Our offices are located in Alpharetta and Cumming and we work with clients throughout the state.
+Our offices are located in Alpharetta and Cumming, GA and we work with clients throughout the state.